Nuclear triad: India

 India's nuclear weapons policy is that of "no first use" and "minimum credible deterrence," which means that the country will not use nuclear weapons unless they are attacked first, but the country does have the capability to induce the second strike.
 Before 2016, India already possessed land-based ballistic missiles and aircraft that are nuclear-capable.
 India's land-based arsenal includes the Prithvi-1 with a range of 150 to 600 km, the Agni-1 with a range of 700 km, the Agni-2 with a range of 2,000 km, Agni-P with a range of 1,000 to 2,000 km, Agni-3 with a range of 3,000, the Agni-4 with a range of 3,500 km, and the Agni-5 with a range of 7,000 km.
 These are all intermediate-range ballistic missiles, but the Agni-5 is an intercontinental range ballistic missile.
 An intermediate-range ballistic missile has a range of 3,000 to 5,000 km and intercontinental missiles are missiles with the ability to travel farther than 5,500 km.
-In addition, the 5,000–8000 km range Agni-V ICBM was also successfully tested beginning April 2012 and was expected to enter service by 2016.
+In addition, the 5,000–8000 km range Agni-V ICBM was also successfully tested beginning April 2012 and entered service.

 The country currently has four types of bombers that are capable of carrying nuclear bombs.
 Land and air strike capabilities are under the control of Strategic Forces Command which is a part of Nuclear Command Authority.
 Their inventory of aircraft includes the Sukhoi Su-30MKI, Mirage 2000H, SEPECAT Jaguar and Rafale, which was purchased from France.